Hakeem Jeffries elected House Democratic leader in historic first

 "It's not surprising that House Democrats are turning to someone from Brooklyn to lead the way next year, because when you're from Brooklyn, you learn quickly traits like persistence and serious mettle.
 It's a crowded place and a diverse place.
 You learn how to work with all kinds of different people.
 You learn how to stand your ground.
 You learn to not take things personally," said Schumer, a fellow Brooklynite.
 "Hakeem Jeffries exemplifies all these traits."

-Serving alongside Jeffries will be Rep. Pete Aguilar of California, who was selected as caucus chairman, and Rep. Katherine Clark of Massachusetts, who was expected to be elected Democratic whip.
+Serving alongside Jeffries will be Rep. Katherine Clark of Massachusetts, who was elected Democratic whip, and Rep. Pete Aguilar of California, who was selected as caucus chairman.
 All three ran unopposed.

 Like Pelosi, current Majority Leader Steny Hoyer of Maryland declined to seek another leadership post, while Rep. James Clyburn of South Carolina, the current whip, plans to seek a new role as assistant Democratic leader in an election on Thursday.
 Rep. David Cicilline of Rhode Island said in a letter to colleagues that he would challenge Clyburn for the post, citing a need for LGBTQ representation in leadership.